gwu-libraries/sfm-ui/_posts/2016-04-26-weibo-api-guide.md

 Building a Weibo search collection in SFM is much like using Twitter search in SFM; more information can be found in the [SFM documentation](http://sfm.readthedocs.io/en/latest/collections.html#weibo-search).
 This post focuses on the issue of acquiring Weibo credentials to use the Weibo search API.

 ### 6.1 Get Temporary Access Token
-Usually, SFM will provide an instance including Weibo search at GW Libraries network.
-It supports authorization work to the approved SFM APP at open Weibo platform.
+If your SFM instance is configured to enable Weibo search collections, then it will allow you to authorize credentials with the approved SFM app on the open Weibo platform.
-You can get a temporary access token which last for 30 days when you complete giving authorization work to SFM.
-Here shows how it work.
+You can get a temporary access token which will be valid for 30 days when you authorize through SFM, by following these steps:

 Go to SFM credential page and click `Connect Weibo Account`.
 ![weibo connect btn]({{ site.github.url }}/images/weibo/weibo_connect.png)

-Next page would be like this:
+Next you will be directed to enter your Weibo credentials on the Weibo site's authentication page:
 ![weibo auth login]({{ site.github.url }}/images/weibo/weibo_auth_login.png)

-Giving your username and password, click red `登录(Login)` button and then click the red `授权(Authorize)` button in next page.
+Enter your username and password, click the red `登录(Login)` button and then click the red `授权(Authorize)` button on the next page.

-Finally, you will be redirect to the access token page.
+Finally, you will be redirected back to SFM, to the access token page:
 ![weibo sfm access]({{ site.github.url }}/images/weibo/weibo_sfm_token.png)

-With above access token, you can build your own Weibo search collection.
+With the above access token, you can build your own Weibo search collection.
 This access token will expire in 30 days.
-To update your token, it's simple to do in SFM-UI.
+The next section describes how to update your token when it expires.

 ### 6.2 Update Temporary Access Token
 Suppose your temporary access token already expired.
-Go to the SFM-UI credential page, you can see the credential list like this:
+Go to the SFM credential page, where you can view the list of credentials:
 ![weibo credential]({{ site.github.url }}/images/weibo/weibo_credential.png)
-Update the name of the Weibo credential created by [6.1 section](#61-get-temporary-access-token) with anything meaningful to you, such as `Victor's weibo credential expired`.
+Update the name of the Weibo credential you created earlier in [Section 6.1](#61-get-temporary-access-token) (by clicking on it and editing its details) to more easily identify it as expired.
+For example, you might update its name to `Victor's weibo credential expired`.
 ![weibo credential expired]({{ site.github.url }}/images/weibo/weibo_credential_expired.png)
-Click the `Connect Weibo Account` and follow the [6.1 section](#61-get-temporary-access-token) get a new credential.
-The new credential would be the same name as your previous one.
+Click the `Connect Weibo Account` button and follow the [Section 6.1](#61-get-temporary-access-token) get a new credential; you may wish to name it in a way that easily identifies it as the current valid credential.
 ![weibo credential new]({{ site.github.url }}/images/weibo/weibo_credential_new.png)
-Finally update the credential for your collection with the new one.
+Finally, edit the Weibo search collection and update its credential to use the new credential instead of the expired credential.
 ![update collection credential]({{ site.github.url }}/images/weibo/update_collection_credential.png)

 Congratulations!
 You have completed all the sections.
 I hope this guide will be helpful to you in the future!
 If you have any questions, please feel free to contact me: [Yecheng Tan](http://library.gwu.edu/users/ychtan).

-## 7. Reference
+## 7. References

 * [Practical guide for using Sina Weibo's API](https://www.cs.cmu.edu/~lingwang/weiboguide/)
 * [Weibo Documentation](http://open.weibo.com/wiki/%E9%A6%96%E9%A1%B5)